 Touring the Blue House is a can't-miss experience while you're visiting Coyoacán.
 This little “piece of sky” was painted blue inside and out, where Frida Kahlo lived most of her life.

 She wanted to leave it as a museum, and today you can view her paintings and imagine her life there.
 The museum tends to fill up quickly, so try to visit on a weekday to avoid the crowds.

-If you want a seamless experience, book your ticket in advance to enjoy the museum as stress-free as possible.
+If you want a seamless experience, book your ticket and guide in advance to enjoy the museum as stress-free as possible.

 Sail through Xochimilco, the “Venice” of Mexico

 Venice isn’t the only place where you can travel by boat.
 In Xochimilco, you can traverse a network of floating markets interspersed with gardens.

 The network of canals that makes up Xochimilco is all that's left of an enormous lake from Aztec times!